Astronomy is a fascinating topic, it deals with everything in the known universe!

 dive even deeper into the wonders of the universe.

 Michigan has a lot of astronomy resources.
-The Sunset Astronomical Society is a club in our local area and there are many others throughout the state.
 There are a number of planetariums and observatories to visit in addition to the Delta College Planetarium here in Bay City.
 Astronomy classes are even offered right here at Delta College.

 This guide features summer camps, websites, competitions, apps, and career resources for students in elementary school to high school.
 Includes STEM activities specifically for girls and young women.
 Compiled by the Masters in Data Science program.